President and CEO

 Senior Director of Training & Program Development

-Susan Thomas is the Director of Training & Program Development for the RI Mentoring Partnership.
-Susan has 16 years’experience in the mentoring field and is excited to be part of the RI Mentoring Partnership’s vision of delivering a mentor to each child who needs one.As the Partnership’s Director of Training and Program Development, Sue is responsible for supporting network partners by providing program planning, modeling initial mentor training and recruitment calls, and hosting a number of topical trainings as well as advanced workshops.
+Susan Thomas is the Director of Training & Program Development for MENTOR Rhode Island.
+Susan has 16 years’experience in the mentoring field and is excited to be part of the organization’s vision of delivering a mentor to each child who needs one.As the Partnership’s Director of Training and Program Development, Sue is responsible for supporting network partners by providing program planning, modeling initial mentor training and recruitment calls, and hosting a number of topical trainings as well as advanced workshops.

 Sue has been involved in the teaching and training field for 31 years.
 She possesses a Bachelor of Arts in English, Secondary Education from Rhode Island College.
 Throughout the course of her career she has worked with students, ages six to eighty-two.
 Her teaching philosophy is simple: treat students with respect, make the learning environment safe and comfortable, know your stuff, and inject humor wherever possible.
 Her driving principles are: family, faith, friendship, and laughter.